justincy/d3-pedigree-examples/README.md

   If you need to support any version of IE then you need to stick with pure SVG.
   Since we're using D3 we can use the handy [D3plus](http://d3plus.org/) library to help with [text wrapping](https://github.com/alexandersimoes/d3plus/wiki/Text%20Wrapping).

+* D3 does not handle [pedigree collapse](https://en.wikipedia.org/wiki/Pedigree_collapse) well.
+  D3 trees are designed to only ever branch out; there is no built-in mechanism for allowing the tree to collapse.
+There are two options for handling this ourself:

+  1. Duplicate common ancestor nodes instead of collapsing the pedigree.
+This is only feasible if you don't use a dynamic tree.
+When D3 processes updates to a dynamic tree, it relies on all nodes having a unique ID.
+So to make this work with a dynamic tree you would need to generate unique IDs for each duplicated person in the pedigree.
+     This _is_ possible, but it will be a pain.

+  2. Allow the pedigree to collapse by only displaying a common ancestor once.
+We will let D3 draw the first connection then draw all other connections manually.
+Again, this is not trivial, especially if you want to have a dynamic tree.
+There is an [example](http://bl.ocks.org/robschmuecker/6afc2ecb05b191359862) of this.
+It's not a solution that scales well.

+  3. Try using [dagre](https://github.com/cpettitt/dagre), a library desgigned for rendering [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+There is an add-on available for integration with d3 called [dagre-d3](https://github.com/cpettitt/dagre-d3).
+I have no experience with this but it seems like a viable solution.